IF YOU HAVE A LOST OR STOLEN DEBIT CARD PLEASE CONTACT US AT THE CREDIT UNION

 If you have had your card stolen or have lost your card we can help:

 If you have already had a card stolen and didn’t take the steps needed to cancel it contact us at the credit union.
-Visa will cover most fraud transaction over $25.00.
-We have forms up front that will need to be filled out and signed to attempt retrieving your money.
+Visa will cover most fraud transaction over $30.00.
 Please don’t wait, and also contact your local authorities if your card has been stolen.